 In order to have Moab Workload Manager recognize a node as a virtual machine hypervisor, it must have a valid associated Image.
 In particular, the image property on a node report must set to a valid image name.
-The image's extensions.xcat.hvType and virtualizedImages properties are then used to report the correct hypervisor type and supported virtual machine images to MWM.
-If the image is invalid, it will be ignored and the node will not be recognized as a hypervisor.
+The image's hypervisorType and virtualizedImages properties are then used to report the correct hypervisor type and supported virtual machine images to MWM.